 What is the prescription for sinners?
 Jesus mentioned that in His response to the religious leaders: “I have come to call sinners to repentance.”
-Repentance is becoming an ugly word in the church today, but in Scripture it’s the cure for sinners.
+Repentance is becoming an ugly word in the church, but in Scripture it’s the cure for sinners.

 A Physician Who Seeks the Sick